Intilery/intilery.github.io/docs/guides/fullimp.md

 When a user explicitly signs out of one of your applications, you can call `analytics.reset()` to stop logging further event activity to that user, and create a new `anonymousId` for subsequent activity (until the user logins in again and is subsequently `identify`-ed). **This call is most relevant for client-side Intilery libraries**, as it clears cookies in the user’s browser.

 Make a `Reset()` call as soon as possible after sign-out occurs, and only after it succeeds (not immediately when the user clicks sign out).
-For more info on this call, [see the Javascript source documentation](/docs/tag/reference#reset--logout)

 ## Page and Screen